odoo/documentation/getting_started/documentation.rst

 Your Odoo Online subscription includes an **unlimited support service at no extra cost, 24/5, Monday to Friday**.
-To cover 24 hours, our teams are in San Francisco, Belgium and India.
-Questions could be about anything and everything from: specific questions on current Odoo features and where to configure them, bugfix requests, payments or subscription issues.
+To cover 24 hours, our teams are in San Francisco, Belgium, and India.
+Questions could be about anything and everything, like specific questions on current Odoo features and where to configure them, bugfix requests, payments, or subscription issues.

-Our support can be contacted through our
+Our support team can be contacted through our
 `online support form <https://www.odoo.com/help>`__.

 Note: The support team cannot develop new features, customize, import